dentarg/auth0-blog/_posts/2017-07-04-real-world-angular-series-part-3.markdown

 We can remove the `OnInit` functionality and the `constructor` function.
 The template is very simple: just the host element with an image.
 We can style the host element using the [special selector `:host`](https://angular.io/guide/component-styles#host).
 (The _host_ element is the component's custom element, `<app-loading>` in this case.)

-{% include tweet_quote.html quote_text="#AngularCLI supports scaffolding components in a variety of ways using flags." %}
+{% include tweet_quote.html quote_text="Angular CLI supports scaffolding components in a variety of ways using flags." %}

 ### Add Loading Component to Callback Component